react-navigation/react-navigation.github.io/versioned_docs/version-8.x/drawer-navigator.md

 When this is set to `open`, the drawer will be open from the initial render.
 It can be closed normally using gestures or programmatically.
 However, when going back, the drawer will re-open if it was closed.
 This is essentially the opposite of the default behavior of the drawer where it starts `closed`, and the back button closes an open drawer.

-#### `detachInactiveScreens`

-Boolean used to indicate whether inactive screens should be detached from the view hierarchy to save memory.
-This enables integration with [react-native-screens](https://github.com/software-mansion/react-native-screens).
-Defaults to `true`.

 #### `drawerContent`

 Function that returns React element to render as the content of the drawer, for example, navigation items